PTz0uAH/termuxified/README.md

 "Termuxified" means "adapted for usage with Termux"

 Current experimental project: FPCUPDELUXE v2.4.0fp from trunk
-- minor code changes
+- minor code changes..
-- 100% native no crosscompiling
+- 100% native no crosscompiling..
-- build with lazbuild
+- build with lazbuild..
-- it runs but needs to be tested
+- it runs and I managed to create a working FPC & LAZARUS..
-- so lets make it work and please just post bugs at issues
+- that took some effort but lets make it work better..
+- please just post bugs at issues..
 - usage at own risk!

 Current experimental deb-projects: FreePascal v3.2.2 (stable), Amiga-gcc, CGE..